Microsoft Teams Integration

 Meet room created on the wrong Google account

-Meet rooms are created on the Google account that connected the Google Calendar integration.
-If you have multiple Google accounts and the wrong one is connected, go to Settings → Integrations, disconnect the current Google Calendar connection, and reconnect using the correct account.
+Meet rooms are created on the Google account that connected the Google Meet integration.
+If you have multiple Google accounts and the wrong one is connected, go to Settings → Integrations, disconnect the current Google Meet connection, and reconnect using the correct account.

 Two conditions must both be true for Meet links to be generated.
-First, the Google Calendar API must be enabled in your Google Cloud project — go to Google Cloud Console → APIs & Services → Enabled APIs and confirm "Google Calendar API" is listed.
-Second, a Google Calendar must be connected in Tymeslot — go to Settings → Integrations and verify the Google Calendar row shows a connected status.
+First, the Google Meet API must be enabled in your Google Cloud project — go to Google Cloud Console → APIs & Services → Enabled APIs and confirm "Google Meet API" is listed.
+Second, Google Meet must be connected in Tymeslot — go to Settings → Integrations and verify the Google Meet row shows a connected status.
 Both must be satisfied before Meet links will appear.

-A placeholder usually means the Google Calendar API call failed at the time of booking.
+A placeholder usually means the Google Meet API call failed at the time of booking.
 Tymeslot

 retries failed room creations automatically via background jobs, so the link may appear shortly